How to Keep Your Drains Clean and Prevent Future Blockages

 1. Do not use drain cleaners that contain chemicals.

 Chemical drain cleaners may cause damage to pipes over time.
 They can could also cause harm to the environment.
-They can also pose a risk when used in conjunction with other cleaning products.
+They can also pose a risk when mixed with other products for cleaning.

-Avoid flushing non-decomposable items down your toilet like paper towels, cotton swabs and dental floss as well as feminine hygiene products since they will not break down naturally and will instead result in costly repairs to sewers or the septic tanks.
+Beware of flushing non-decomposable products in your toilet, such as paper towels, cotton swabs or dental floss, as well as feminine hygiene products as they won’t disintegrate naturally and instead cause costly repairs in the sewers or septic tanks.

 Do’s | Don’ts |